-- extend your engagement in order to save for a longer period of time.
+- extend your engagement in order to save for a longer period of time

 For example, you would only need to save $834 per month for a $20,000 wedding if you plan to push the date back 2 years.
 Conversely, if you reduce the budget to $10,000, it will also only take you $834 per month to save up for a wedding in one year!

-If you need help writing a budget you can check out the Wedding Cost Estimator at Cost of Weddings and see what wedding costs might look like in your particular area.
+If you have no idea what a wedding might cost and need help with writing a budget, check out the Wedding Cost Estimator at Cost of Weddings and see what costs look like in your particular area.

 You don’t need a costly wedding planner — instead, simply invest in a good book that has all the organizers and checklists to help you map out every aspect of your big day!

-(This is the newest edition of the book that I used to plan my entire wedding on a budget.
-My favorite part was the week-by-week planning checklist, which they provide for both short and long engagements!)
+My favorite part was the week-by-week planning checklist, which they provide for both short and long engagements!

-Prime wedding season will vary from state to state and region to region, so you need to look at your particular area to see what months would be considered “off-season” for weddings.
+Prime wedding season will vary from state to state and region to region, so you need to research your area to see what months would be considered wedding “off-season”.